Ad Fraud: The Digital Advertising Industry’s Biggest Battle Yet to Win

 – The list of sources of fraudulent traffic is constantly growing.
 Nearly half of the traffic on the web is bot traffic, and bad bots account for 39% of this bot traffic.
 As you’re reading this, there are hundreds of fraudulent websites being created.
 By the time you add new websites to your ad traffic blocking list, new ones will already be in operation.

-– Many advertisers depend on their Google Analytics data to detect sources of fraudulent traffic and use Google ad blocking to prevent their ads from appearing on these websites.
+– Many advertisers depend on their Google Analytics data to detect fraudulent traffic sources and use Google ad blocking to prevent their ads from appearing on these websites.
 This isn’t a sustainable strategy.
 It is almost like you are paying the ad platform to learn about fraudulent traffic sources.
 Depending on the size of your ad budget, such a strategy can potentially cost you thousands of dollars every month.

 – While Google does not release how it tracks fraudulent clicks, many experts believe it uses IP addresses.
 If that is the case, fraudsters can simply change their IP address and avoid being included in the Google Ads exclusion list.

-Marketing professionals and ad platforms realized long ago that they must evolve in order to put an end to ad fraud.
+Marketing professionals and ad platforms realized long ago that they must evolve to put an end to ad fraud.
 To that end, there have been a number of innovative attempts in recent years.

 Let’s examine some of these and determine if they are truly effective.